Match the report title.

 EPUBCheck checks whether the EPUB package follows EPUB rules.
 The code points to a category, but the useful fix depends on the affected internal file and path.

-Common causes include missing resources, missing anchors, wrong OPF metadata identifiers, missing manifest items, wrong media types, disconnected navigation, invalid NCX wiring, bad container.xml paths, and incorrectly packaged ZIP wrappers.
+Common causes include missing resources, missing anchors, XHTML parse errors, wrong OPF identifiers, missing manifest items, wrong media types, disconnected navigation, invalid NCX wiring, broken SMIL connections or duration metadata, bad container.xml paths, and incorrectly packaged ZIP wrappers.

 Before you edit